siriobalmelli/xdpacket/README.md

     - tab completion
     - is there a library for this

+    Perhaps we can try to parse the YAML document at every LF?
+    - once we have a valid document the next LF or `...` triggers action
+    - `Ctrl+C` should then reset the input *unless* nothing is there, then should exit

 1. Refine printing:
     - implement regex matching of print names